Level of Study

 Objectives and Content

-GEOF322 will provide general understanding of small scale processes relevant for the atmospheric boundary layer with focus on the local scale and the related basic modern meteorological instrumentation and measurement methods.
-Students will be trained via practical exercises in all skills required for carrying out experiments and field work, including sensor calibration.
 The course consists of lectures on selected topics and a series of different practical tasks.
+The students will be trained via practical exercises in all skills required for planning and realization of experimental field work, including sensor calibration and handling and storage of data.
 In the theory part the effects of surface characteristics and vegetation on the energy and momentum transfer into the boundary layer are discussed.
 Particular focus will be on the characteristics of ground heat flux and evaporation processes.
-Various methods for the determination of the fluxes of heat, moisture and momentum are introduced and will be later applied by the students on a data set gained from a field campaign as part of the course.
+Various methods for the determination of the turbulent fluxes of heat, moisture and momentum are introduced and will be later applied by the students on a data set gained from a field campaign as part of the course.

 In the practical tasks the students will learn about quality control and calibration of different meteorological instruments, and the practical issues related to the planning, preparation and realization of a field experiment.
-They will also participate in a field campaign, measuring different meteorological parameters in the boundary layer.
+They will be trained in the set-up and operation of a state-of-the-art automatic weather station and will also participate in a short field campaign, measuring different meteorological parameters in the boundary layer.
 During that part of the course, the students are responsible for documenting the activities, analyzing the results and writing a final report.

-- explain and discuss the importance of surface properties and vegetation for the surface energy balance and the corresponding exchange processes into the atmospheric boundary layer
+- can discuss the importance of surface properties and vegetation for the surface energy balance and the corresponding exchange processes into the atmospheric boundary layer

-- describe and apply different methods for the calculation of boundary layer fluxes of heat, moisture and momentum
+- can apply different methods for the calculation of boundary layer fluxes of heat, moisture and momentum

 Required Previous Knowledge